DemographyDemography

 Definition

 A child-only household is defined as a household in which all members are younger than 18 years.
-These households are also commonly referred to as “child-headed households”, although this definition differs from the one contained in the Children’s Act..
+These households are also commonly referred to as “child-headed households”, although this definition differs from the technical definition contained in the Children’s Act..

-The Children’s Act definition of a child-headed household is different in that it includes households where there are adults who may be too sick or too old to effectively head the household and a child over 16 years bears this responsibility.
+The Children’s Act definition of a child-headed household includes households where there are adults who may be too sick or too old to head the household effectively and a child over 16 years bears this responsibility.
 It is not possible to count this type of child-headed household from the available survey data, as the designation "child-headed household" can only be conferred by the provincial Department of Social Development, To date, there are no administrative data available on the number of designated child-headed households.

 Data